minhdna/JPS/docs/proposal.md

 ### AI/ML Algorithms

-We plan on using Monte Claro Policy Evaluation to find the optimal path of a puzzle.
+We plan on using Monte Carlo Policy Evaluation to find the optimal path of a puzzle.
 We then hope to <br /> use reinforcement learning to train our agent on the optimal path to be able to solve any Jumping Puzzle. <br />

 ### Evaluation Plans